28 Ways (in pictures) to Style Moroccan Rugs

 Bottom line, if you want to add warmth, texture, and a loving dose of Morocco to your home, Moroccan rugs and blankets are the way to go.
 Throw them on the floor, hang them on a wall, or drape them over furniture.
 The possibilities are endless, and the gratification is eternal.
 We love a home that feels cozy while chic, a home you can’t wait to be in and rarely want to leave, and Moroccan rugs have a way of creating that quality.

 We would love to hear about your ideas or answer any questions!
 Reach out to us anytime at brooke@midcenturymaroc.com.
 Our home, Villa Noor Essaouira is available for rent.
 Book your stay with us now!
 Interested in some of the rugs you see here?
-Head to the Soft Furnishings & Décor section of Mid Century Maroc.
+Head to ‘Décor’ in the Moroccan Collection of Mid Century Maroc.

 Previous